Workflow

 Rachel Karten, Link in Bio

-Karten Tuesday formats section is the working primary source for what is performing in any given category in a given week.
+A weekly what-formats-are-working scan is the working primary source for what is performing in any given category in a given week.
 The agency-coordination translation is that the per-creator brief angle has to reference what is performing this week in the creator specific category.
 A brief built around a format that was working three months ago is structurally a stale brief.
-Karten told Creator Spotlight that the “post formats to try this week” section is the one she opens herself when she runs content-calendar consulting calls, per Karten.
+A recurring post-formats-to-try-this-week scan is the kind of signal operators open first when running content-calendar consulting calls.

 Adam Murphy, Cluely